Kara DioGuardi

-DioGuardi served as a judge on American Idol for its eighth and ninth seasons.
+DioGuardi was a judge on American Idol for its eighth and ninth seasons.
 In 2008, she was appointed to the position of executive vice president of talent development at Warner Bros.
-Records, and has signed acts such as Jason Derulo and Iyaz.
+Records; she has signed acts such as Jason Derulo and Iyaz.
 In 2011, she was a head judge on the Bravo singer-songwriter competition series Platinum Hit.

 Early life

 DioGuardi was born in Ossining, New York.
-She is descended from Roman Catholic Arbëreshë/Albanian from Italy.
-Her father is former Republican Congressman and 2010 US Senate candidate Joe DioGuardi.
+Her father is former Republican Congressman and 2010 US Senate candidate Joe DioGuardi; her grandfather was Albanian.
 Her mother Carol died in 1997 after a seven-year battle with ovarian cancer.

-DioGuardi grew up in the Wilmot Woods section of suburban New Rochelle, New York, and attended elementary school at the Immaculate Heart of Mary Catholic School in Scarsdale, New York, followed by The Masters School in Dobbs Ferry, New York, before earning a degree in political science at Duke University.
-After graduating from college, she worked for Billboard magazine as an assistant to Timothy White and Howard Lander and later as an advertising sales representative.
+DioGuardi grew up in the Wilmot Woods section of suburban New Rochelle, New York and attended elementary school at the Immaculate Heart of Mary Catholic School in Scarsdale, New York.
+She graduated from The Masters School in Dobbs Ferry, New York and earned a degree in political science at Duke University.
+After graduating from college, she worked for Billboard magazine as an assistant to Timothy White and Howard Lander; later she was an advertising sales representative there.